 More telling, though is movement from day to day, and both candidates’ scores had been dropping in recent days, until yesterday.
 The trend line of improving or deteriorating sentiment closely follows the movement of Gallup poll approval ratings.

-Through a partnership with CNN, Facebook (FB) is tracking sentiment about the candidates through the volume of Facebook activity about the election.
+Through a partnership with CNN, Facebook (FB:US) is tracking sentiment about the candidates through the volume of Facebook activity about the election.
 The site, cnn.com/fbinsights, enables visitors to view trends occurring in different states, age groups and male versus female.

 Just as the politicians have adapted to social media, social media is adapting to politics: Twitter and Facebook both have employees roving throughout the conventions and have sponsored parties and events to raise their profile.